 Tölč Museum City (southern Bohemia)

-The town of Telč was the first one in the Czech Republic to be declared a UNESCO World Heritage Site in 1992.
-There are several reasons for this recognition; however, the main ones are the well-preserved architectural ensemble and the town’s rich history.
+The town of Telč was the first in the Czech Republic to be declared a UNESCO World Heritage Site in 1992.
+There are several reasons for this recognition, but the main ones are the well-preserved architectural ensemble and the town’s rich history.
 Telč was first mentioned in the 14th century when it was already a large settlement.

 Gradually, the town grew, attracting more and more new inhabitants, especially merchants, whose shops filled the square near the castle.
-Here, beautiful houses with distinctive Baroque and Renaissance facades can be admired for a long time.
+Beautiful houses with distinctive Baroque and Renaissance facades can be admired for a long time here.

 Prague Zoo (Prague)